aingelmo/aingelmo.github.io/_posts/2021-06-03-interesting-imdb-facts.md

 # Conclusion

 I could be exposing insights regarding this dataset.
-However, the post is getting to long so I will stop there. **If you are interested in knowing more about movies and the procedures used to clean and draw conclusions, please take a [look at my jupyter notebook](https://github.com/aingelmo/aingelmo.github.io/blob/main/Portfolio/Udacity/Project_2_Investigate%20a%20Dataset/investigate-a-dataset-template.ipynb).**
+However, the post is getting to long so I will stop there. **If you are interested in knowing more about movies and the procedures used to clean and draw conclusions, please take a look at [my jupyter notebook](https://github.com/aingelmo/portfolio/blob/main/Udacity/Project_2_Investigate%20a%20Dataset/investigate-a-dataset-template.ipynb){:target="_blank"}.**

 After analyzing the dataset, we may conclude the following:
 *   Lots of movies are being done nowadays.
 However, this doesn't imply that all of them are profitable.
 The probabily of failing is as high as succeeding. _Avatar_, released in 2009, is the highest-grossing movie of all time and second most profitable.
 However, _The Lone Ranger_, released in 2013, is the worst profitable movie of all times.
 Studios shold be careful when releasing movies nowadays as people have more leisure activity options than 40 years ago.